Brief Description of Concentration

 More information available on our First-Year Exploration page.

-- CS 50: Introduction to Computer Science I (fall).
+- CS 50: Introduction to Computer Science I (fall and spring).
+The spring offering has limited enrollment.
 Open to all, no prerequisites.
-Best to take this course freshman year, though it is possible to take it as a sophomore and still complete any of the concentration tracks.
+Best to take this course first year, though it is possible to take it in sophomore fall and still complete any of the concentration tracks.

 - CS 51: Introduction to Computer Science II (spring).
 Abstraction and design in computation, usually taken after CS 50.